jsaizant/TEREC-A2T/README.md

 # TeReCli-A2T
-Zero-shot Temporal Relation classifier in the Clinical domain based on Ask2Transformers (A2T) framework.
+Zero-shot Temporal Relation classifier in the Clinical domain based on the work from Sainz, O. et al. (2021).